Gast91/C--Compiler/README.md

 ### Current Features

-- Lexical Analysis (Mostly Complete, some tokens, while they will be tokenized, they wont be recongized leading the parser to throw an error.)
+- Lexical Analysis (Mostly complete but some tokens, while they will be tokenized, they wont be recongized leading the parser to throw an error)
-- Parsing (Declaration, Declaration Assignment, If-elseif-else, while-dowhile, arithmetic-logical expressions, return statements)
+- Parsing (declaration, declaration-assignment, assignment, if-elseif-else, while-dowhile, arithmetic-logical expressions, return statements)
 - Semantic Analysis (Checks for variable being declared or redefined in the current scope, nested scopes, symbols, symbol tables)
 - Intermediate code generation (TAC) for the language constructs mentioned above.